-However, the other four AC outlet banks (Level-X Ultra-Linear Noise-Dissipation System), are not appropriate for power amplifiers.
-They have been optimized for line-level audio preamplifiers, DACs, universal players, turntables, and video products that utilize constant current voltage amplifier circuits.
+However, the other five AC outlets (Level-X Linear Noise-Dissipation System), are not optimized for most power amplifiers (\with one exception; see below).
+They have been optimized for line-level audio preamplifiers, DACs, universal players, turntables, and video products that utilize constant-current voltage amplifier circuits.
 These circuits never suffer from current compression, but their lower input level and higher gain require a more robust means of noise dissipation.
-This is key to the Niagara 5000's discrete AC power banks, in that not every circuit is treated the same, but rather isolated bank by bank and optimized for best performance.
+This is key to the Niagara 3000's discrete AC power banks, in that not every circuit is treated the same, but rather isolated bank by bank and optimized for best performance.